BlinkID/blinkid-android/README.md

 As shown in the [Performing your first scan](#firstScan) requires just the definition of a result listener, to define what is going to happen with the scan results, and calling the actual scanning function.

-## <a name="runBuiltinActivity"></a> Built-in activities (`UISettings`)
+## <a name="run-builtin-activity"></a> Built-in activities (`UISettings`)

 `UISettings` is a class that contains all the necessary settings for SDK's built-in scan activities.
 It configures scanning activity behaviour, strings, icons and other UI elements.
 You should use [`ActivityRunner`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/uisettings/ActivityRunner.html) to start the scan activity configured by `UISettings`, shown in the example below.

 We provide multiple `UISettings` classes specialised for different scanning scenarios.
 Each `UISettings` object has properties which can be changed via appropriate setter methods.
 For example, you can customise camera settings with `setCameraSettings` metod.

-All available `UISettings` classes are listed [here](#builtInUIComponents).
+All available `UISettings` classes are listed [here](#built-in-ui-components).

 1. In your main activity, create recognizer objects that will perform image recognition, configure them and put them into [RecognizerBundle object](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/RecognizerBundle.html).
-You can see more information about available recognizers and `RecognizerBundle` [here](#availableRecognizers).
+You can see more information about available recognizers and `RecognizerBundle` [here](#available-recognizers).

    For example, to scan supported document, configure your recognizer like this: